Emulator Issues #5431

 http://www.metroid2002.com/version_differences_version_number.php

-Updated by skidau almost 12 years ago
+Updated by skidau over 12 years ago

 There are two adjustable settings in Dolphin that control the speed of the emulated drive.
 They are here: